My books.

 Below, details of my forthcoming debut novel, as well as the non-fiction books I’ve written or contributed to.

-In the wake of the 1987 storm, Cora sets off with her nine-year-old daughter Maia to register her son’s birth.
-Her husband Gordon, a local doctor respected in the community but a fearful presence at home, intends for her to follow a long-standing family tradition and name the child after him.
-But when faced with the decision, Cora hesitates, wondering whether it is right to impose the burden of this legacy onto her newborn son.
-Her choice will shape the course of his life.
+It is 1987, and in the aftermath of a great storm, Cora sets out with her nine-year-old daughter to register the birth of her son.
+Her husband intends her to follow a long-standing family tradition and call the boy after him.
+But faced with the decision, Cora hesitates, questioning whether it is right for her child to share his name with generations of domineering men.
+Her choice in this moment will shape the course of their lives.

 Flossie Teacakes' Guide to English Paper Piecing